Siafoodie/Traffic_Management_System-for-sql/README.md

-# Traffic_Management_System-for-sql
+# Traffic Management System

-SQL-based Traffic Management System database project
+SQL-based database project for managing traffic data such as vehicles, drivers, licenses, violations, and fines.